Chirag-ahir/JAVA-All-Basic/README.md

   Collection is the interface where you group objects into a single unit.
 Collections is a utility class that has some set of operations you perform on Collection.

   What is ArrayList?<br>
-An ArrayList class is a resizable array, which is present in the java.util package.
-While built-in arrays have a fixed size, ArrayLists can change their size dynamically.
-Arraylist is not a threadsafe.
+ArrayList is the implementation of List Interface where the elements can be dynamically added or removed from the list.

   Describe characteristics of arrayList ?<br>